CFHS code : AS245

 Above information from Cambridge Family History Society Survey

-Situated to the south of the parish fourteen rows from the central path.
+Situated to the south of the parish of All Saints, fourteen rows from the central path.
 The kerb stones are intact.
 Some of the inscription is damaged.
 The stone resting on the east kerb is from the grave of Charlotte Harvey

 In Loving Memory of HENRIETTA MUNNINGS died Feb 6 1923 aged 76 years